Mingmongkol Sonakul

 Mom Luang Mingmongkol Sonakul (มิ่งมงคล โสณกุล; RTGS: Mingmongkhon Sonakun, born 1971 in Bangkok, Thailand) is a Thai film producer and independent film director.
 As the head of her own production company, Dedicate Ltd., she has produced films by Apichatpong Weerasethakul (Mysterious Object at Noon); Pen-Ek Ratanaruang, including Invisible Waves; Pimpaka Towira's One Night Husband and The Tin Mine by Jira Maligool.

 Biography

 Education and career

-Mingmongkol studied film at the San Francisco Art Institute.
+Mingmongkol is the daughter of Chatumongol Sonakul.
+She studied film at the San Francisco Art Institute.
 She then served as an intern at the Museum of Modern Art in New York before returning to Thailand.

 As a director, her films tend towards experimentalism.
 Her first feature film, I-San Special, featured the audio from a radio soap opera set in a luxury resort hotel, played out by passengers on a rickety bus heading from Bangkok to Isan.

 Her 2005 feature, 3 Friends, co-directed with Aditya Assarat and Pum Chinaradee, and starring Napakpapha Nakprasitte, is a blend of the "movie star exploitation" VCDs and unscripted reality television series, showing the bikini-clad actress taking a beach vacation with two other friends.